dotnet/runtime/docs/workflow/building/libraries/cross-building.md

     $ sudo apt-get install qemu qemu-user-static binfmt-support debootstrap

-In addition, to cross compile CoreFX, the binutils for the target are required.
+In addition, to cross compile libraries, the binutils for the target are required.
 So for arm you need:

     $ sudo apt-get install binutils-arm-linux-gnueabihf